Threat Intelligence

 The Bottom Line

-The LAMBDA research can serve as a cautionary tale when considering the Python in Excel announcement.
+The LAMBDA research can serve as a cautionary tale when considering the Python in Excel integration.
 This new feature could potentially endanger Microsoft Excel’s user base.
-Mimecast, as part of the security community, is investigating this new feature, continuing to find ways to make the internet as secure as possible.
+Mimecast, as part of the security community, is investigating this feature, continuing to find ways to make the internet as secure as possible.

 Subscribe to Cyber Resilience Insights for more articles like these